 What do you think will happen next in the story?
 Why do you think so?
 What details from the story are you using to make your prediction?
-For instance, when the author writes: "One day, an eagle was flying high in the sky and decided to stop for a rest.
-He swooped down and landed...," ask students: Where do you think he lands?
-Why do you think so?
+For instance, at the beginning, when the wise man says, "I cannot say now, but remember, he is a very important boy and you must be careful not to give him a name," ask students: What do you think will happen next?
+Will the parents do what the wise man says?
+When students give their ideas, ask: Why do you think so?